 With incapacitation, punishment keeps offenders from repeating similar crimes, typically by physically restraining them.
-When we catch violent criminals one of our first thought is to get them off the street before they harm others.
+When we catch violent criminals, one of our first thoughts is to get them off the street before they harm others.
 With rehabilitation, punishment aims to change the offender’s predisposition towards criminal behavior, and thus keeps him from becoming a threat to others when released into the community.
 Sometimes rehabilitation is facilitated through psychological counseling or other types of behavior-modification therapy.
-However, the assumption here is that any type of punishment, if it is memorable enough, will in and of itself discourage criminals repeating crimes.
+However, the assumption here is that any type of punishment, if it is memorable enough, will in and of itself discourage criminals from repeating crimes.
 We expect convicts to have learned their lesson and mended their anti-social ways.

 With deterrence, punishment is a means of discouraging others from committing similar offenses.
-If I see that an armed robber was punished with prison time, I’ll be less likely to commit armed robbery myself.
-The aim here is to use the criminal as an example for others to learn from.
+If I see that an armed robber was punished with prison time, I will be less likely to commit armed robbery myself.
+The aim here is to use the criminal as an example from which others can learn.

-It is difficult to talk about the aims of punishment without mentioning the motive of revenge, which involves doing something from resentment as a retaliatory measure.
+It is difficult to talk about the aims of punishment without mentioning the motive of revenge, which involves doing something from anger or resentment as a retaliatory measure.
 In our ordinary lives, revenge often plays a role in our motivations to have someone punished.
 Suppose, for example, that a mugger stabs you and leaves you with a life-threatening wound, or that you are brutally raped, or that a drunk driver crashes into your car killing one of your family members.
 In each of these cases you would likely want the perpetrator to not only be caught, but to suffer for his crime and, in essence, get what he deserves.
-By harshly punishing the perpetrator, you have the opportunity to vent your rage and some sense of satisfaction and closure from your ordeal.
+By harshly punishing the perpetrator, you have the opportunity to vent your rage and get some sense of satisfaction and closure from your ordeal.
 What distinguishes revenge from retributive aims of punishment is impartiality.
 Revenge stems from an individual’s personal desire for retaliation, whereas retribution considers more abstractly what justice calls for in a specific situation.
-Similarly, revenge is intimately connected with a negative emotional state, such as anger or resentment, which do not need to play a part in retributive reasoning.
+Similarly, revenge involves negative emotional states of anger or resentment, which should not be part of retributive reasoning.